-In Year 9 you have already started your GCSE courses in Separate Science, English Language, English Literature, Mathematics and RE.
+In Year 9 you have already started your GCSE courses in Separate Sciences, English Language, English Literature, Mathematics and Religious Studies.
 For your GCSEs all assessment continues to be linear in structure, so that examinations are taken at the end of the course.
 Additional marks will be awarded for spelling, punctuation and grammar (SPaG) for GCSEs in English Literature, Geography, History and Religious Studies.
-You will take the new GCSEs in the majority of subjects which will be graded from 9 (highest) to 1.
-Summer 2018 will be the last exams for GCSEs graded A-G in some subjects such as ICT, Media Studies, Graphic Products and Textiles.
+You will take the new GCSEs in all subjects which will be graded from 9 (highest) to 1.